EzeBernardine/100daysofcode/100daysR1/README.md

 6. stretch (default)

 ## flex-start:
-lines packed to the start othe container(horizontally)
+lines packed to the start othe container(vertically)
 ## flex-end:
- lines packed to the end of thcontainer(horizontally)
+ lines packed to the end of thcontainer(vertically)
 ## center:
- lines packed to the center of the container (horizontally)
+ lines packed to the center of the container (horizoverticallyntally)
 ## space-between:
  This evenly distributes the first line  at the start of the container while the last one is at the end
 ## space-around: